Process and Power Engineering

 Please note:

-- eBooks may be purchased as an alternative.
+- Avoid eBooks.
 The faculty recommends hard copies as highlighting and annotations are far easier to make and the books are easier to reference while taking online quizzes.

 - All codes and regulations must be hard copies.